 An employee retention program involves steps starting from identifying the major contributors in the organisation, and designing schemes to involve them with the organisation to ensure that they do not leave.
 The success of these programs is measured by simple metrics like retention ratio, and turnover.

-A lot of investment is needed to train an employee and to make him productive.
-If such an employee leaves the organisation, they lose the money invested and also an employee who could have contributed significantly to the organisation.
+1. A lot of investment is needed to train an employee and to make him productive.
+The employee retention makes sure the employee stays and applies the learning for the growth of the organization.

 2. Employee retained in organization feel part of the overall vision and become better contributors in the long run.